I believe that community will be important in a post-SHTF society.

 If you have not done so already, please be sure to like Backdoor Survival on Facebook to be updated every time there is an awesome new article, news byte, or free survival, prepping or homesteading book on Amazon.
 In addition, when you sign up to receive email updates you will receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-From the Bargain Bin: I put some thought into the things I would want to have if or when there is another Great Depression.
+Bargain Bin: I put some thought into the things I would want to have if or when there is another Great Depression.
 I own all of these items.

 Wahl Professional Peanut Classic Clipper/Trimmer: This little clipper is easy to use on both human and doggie hair.
 I know since I am the official household haircutter.
 Of special note is that this clipper runs great on solar power!
 There is also a battery operated version: Wahl Professional Peanut Cordless Clipper/trimmer.